Philip Roettinger

-Biography

-The son of former Ohio Judge S. C. Roettinger, Roettinger graduated from Ohio Wesleyan University and served as a U.S. Marine Corps Colonel in the Pacific during World War II.
+The son of Ohio Judge S. C. Roettinger, Roettinger graduated from Ohio Wesleyan University and served as a U.S. Marine Corps Colonel in the Pacific during World War II.
 He was a member of the U.S. shooting team in the 1948 Summer Olympics in London.
 After the CIA, Roettinger settled in San Miguel de Allende, Mexico to devote time to painting and raising a family.